RedTurtle/collective.signupsheet/README.rst

 Sub object configuration
 ------------------------
-Here all the settings made on sub objects during signupsheet creation:
+Here all the settings made on sub objects during signup sheet creation:
  * *name* field: the default value is setted to 'here/@@default_name_value'.
 In this way when user try to sign up, if it's a registered user, his name is calculated;
  * *surname* field: the same as name, calling 'here/@@default_surname_value';
  * *email* field: same as name and surname; default value is computed by 'here/@@default_email_value'; there is also *isEmail* validator setted;